 An applicant for postgraduate medical training must be a graduate of an acceptable medical school.
 A listing of colleges and universities from which degrees will be accepted by the UMHS is regularly updated by the State of California.
-Candidates must have graduated from a medical school found on the California approved list; affiliation with a school on the approved list is not sufficient.
-The list may be found at this link (copy and paste in your browser):
+Candidates must have graduated from a medical school found on the California approved list - affiliation with a school on the approved list is not sufficient.

-Successful completion of background check is required for employment.
+Successful completion of a background check is required for employment.

 Pre-Employment Drug Screen